somdipdey/Arabic-To-Roman-Numerals-In-Java/README.md

 	In the project named, TestsForRomanNumeralConversion, you will find test cases to check if the implementation of RomanNumeralGenerator interface is correct or not.
 In this project Program.java is the entry point.
 So just compile and run the Program.java to check whether all the test cases pass successfully or not.

 ## Note:

+Compile and run the Program.java and other associated .java files in src/MainRomanNumeralConversionProgram to see the solution in action.

+Compile and run the Program.java and other associated .java files in src/TestsForRomanNumeralConversion to perform tests to check quality of the solution.

 To compile the solution using ‘javac’ then use the following command in your terminal:

 $ javac -d .
 Program.java ArabicToRomanNumeralGenerator.java ArabicToRomanNumeralDictionary.java RomanNumeralGenerator.java